sharkdp/bat/README.md

 # Show line numbers, Git modifications and file header (but no grid)
 --style="numbers,changes,header"

+# Use italic text on the terminal (not supported on all terminals)
+--italic-text=always

 # Add mouse scrolling support in less (does not work with older
 # versions of "less")
 --pager="less -FR"